Muaad1738/CI-CD/CI-CD.md

 ## CI/CD Pipeline
 ![alt text](images-2/dia.png)

-Title: Continuous Integration and Continuous Deployment with Jenkins

 Continuous Integration (CI) and Continuous Deployment (CD) are crucial practices in modern software development, ensuring that code changes are tested, integrated, and deployed efficiently and reliably.
-In this discussion, we'll explore the implementation of CI/CD using Jenkins, a popular automation server.

-Jenkins is chosen for its versatility, extensibility, and robustness in orchestrating complex CI/CD pipelines.
-Leveraging Jenkins allows for seamless integration with various tools and technologies, making it an ideal choice for automating software delivery pipelines.

-Our CI/CD pipeline consists of two Jenkins jobs orchestrated to execute one after the other.
-The first job involves building a Node.js application and linking it with a Git repository using SSH for version control.
-This job is responsible for fetching the latest changes from the repository, running tests.

-To begin the CI process, the job starts by switching from the `main` branch to the `dev` branch using the following Git command:

-Once the CI job completes successfully, the second Jenkins job is triggered automatically.
-This job handles the CD aspect by merging the changes from the `dev` branch to the `main` branch in the Git repository.
-Jenkins orchestrates this merge seamlessly, ensuring that the `main` branch always reflects the latest changes from the development branch.
+- Job 1: Code Integration and Testing: This job pulls code changes from GitHub dev branches and executes tests to verify integration and code quality.
+It's triggered automatically via webhook upon code changes, ensuring frequent validation of new code against existing standards.

+- Job 2: Main Branch Integration and Testing: This task merges validated changes into the main branch and conducts additional tests to affirm stability.
+By continuously validating the main branch, it ensures that the codebase remains reliable and deployable.

+- Job 3: Deployment to EC2: Responsible for deploying the Node.js app onto an EC2 instance, this job automates the deployment process, guaranteeing reliable and repeatable deployment of thoroughly tested code.
+It completes the CD pipeline, delivering changes to a production-like environment efficiently.

  By implementing CI/CD with Jenkins, teams can achieve faster time-to-market, higher quality software releases, and improved collaboration among development, testing, and operations teams.